 - Reduced self-regulation

 Making a decision at breakfast will come easier than one in the evening.
 Why?
-Because you’ve been working your brain all day making decisions and you brain is tired.
-If those decisions you’ve been making all day are stressful then you will be mentally exhausted and the decision you make will be of lesser quality.
+Because you’ve been working your brain all day making decisions and you brain is more tired in the evening.
+If those decisions you’ve been making all day are stressful then you will be mentally exhausted and the decision you make will make in the evening be of lesser quality.
 Alternatively, you may become paralyzed and unable to make any decision at all.

 “What would you like for dinner sweetheart?”